 Creating a bedroom from unused attic space is a great way to add living area without adding onto your house.
 After all, the structure for the walls, ceiling, and floor are already in place.

 Payback, however, is only part of the story.
-The overwhelming majority of homeowners who responded to the “Report” gave their attic conversion project a Joy Score of 9.4 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest — and almost 80% said they had a greater desire to be at home since remodeling the upper level of their home.
+The overwhelming majority of homeowners who responded to the "Report" gave their attic conversion project a joy score of 10 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and one the lowest.
+And 100% said they had a greater desire to be at home since remodeling the upper level of their home.

 Here’s how to make sure your new attic bedroom is a pleasant, quiet retreat with adequate storage, sound insulation, and safety equipment.

 Because attic bedrooms often are positioned above other bedrooms, you’ll need to “deaden” the sound between floors.
 Here are your options to quiet down a 15-foot-by-15-foot attic bedroom floor:

 - Install carpeting with a thick foam pad.
 Cost: $750 for midrange carpet, pad, installation.

 - Add an extra layer of subfloor to the attic before the carpet is installed.
 A 5/8-inch plywood subfloor helps block sound and provides additional stiffness that prevents floor framing from squeaking.
 For maximum stiffness, ask your contractor to apply construction adhesive between the subfloor layers.
 Cost: $300.

 - Install sheets/rolls of noise-reducing cellulose, vinyl, or recycled rubber under your flooring.
 Cost: $1,100.

 - Install unfaced fiberglass insulation between floor joists before the subfloor is installed.
 Bonus: The insulation thermally isolates your attic bedroom, preventing unwanted heat transfer.
 Cost: $100.